 Applying and Interviewing

-We accept applications beginning September 15.
+We accept applications beginning in mid-September.
 We accept applications ONLY from participants in the National Resident Matching Program (NRMP) through the Electronic Residency Application Service (ERAS) which is available through your Dean's Office.

 Invitations for personal interviews are granted after a review of your application materials from ERAS.
-We require a complete ERAS application, three letters of recommendation (including your Dean's letter), a personal statement and your medical school and USMLE transcripts.
+We require a complete ERAS application, three letters of recommendation (including your Dean's letter), a personal statement as well as your medical school and USMLE transcripts.
 An additional curriculum vitae is not required.

 Our interview dates are held in November, December and January.

-The day will include a tour of the hospital and observing the resident Morning Report conference.
-You will spend time with the Chairman and the Program Director.
-Your interviews will be with three different faculty members, including the Program Director who meets all applicants.
+The interview day will include a tour of the hospital and observing the resident inpatient morning report conference.
+You will spend time with the Chairman, Program Director, and Associate Program Directors.
+You will interview with approximately three different faculty members, including the Program Director.
 Lunch will be provided with our residents.
 There is an optional dinner with the housestaff the night before the interview which we highly encourage you to attend if at all possible.

-Our rank order list in the NRMP is based on a combination of academic scores and grades, your letters and personal statement and your interview.
-We do not require nor do we encourage the expense of second visits, but are happy to arrange them if you would like to see the daily mechanics of our program in more detail!
+Our rank order list in the NRMP is based on a combination of academic scores and grades, your letters, personal statement, and your interview.
+We do not require nor do we encourage the expense of second visits, but we can arrange a second look if you would like to see the daily mechanics of our program in more detail.

 Do you require a letter from the Chair of Internal Medicine?